When is the best time to plant garden mums?

 Do mums have special soil requirements?

 Not really.
 Mums can be very happy in well prepared, slightly acid garden soil.
+To grow chrysanthemums successfully you should have a pH reading near 6.5.
 As with most plants, mums appreciate well-drained soil with lots of organic matter, such as compost.
 Adding some standard garden fertilizer (such as 5-10-5) to the soil for growth and some super phosphate for root development always helps.

 How much sun do mums need?